 Nevertheless the sobriquet has remained with me.
-Perhaps I recognise something almost Irish in its “Heroic Age” thinking.
+Perhaps I recognised something almost Irish in its “Heroic Age” thinking.
 One could certainly imagine warriors like Conchúr mac Neasa, Cú Chulainn or Cormac mac Airt making a similar claim.
 Scriostóir na cathracha?
 However there is more to it than that.
-There is something about the name, “destroyer of cities”, that I find incredibly evocative.
+There is something about the phrase, “destroyer of cities”, that I find incredibly evocative.
 It simply won’t let go of my imagination.
 In my own writings I have toyed with a Fantasy literature setting where a world of city-states, dozens of self-governing towns, is terrorised by war-leaders each claiming to be a ptoli-pórthios.

 I suppose in some ways the American author George RR Martin has done all this in his A Game of Thrones universe, writing the sort of earthy, pessimistic fiction that his British counterpart could not.
 Though admittedly he wears his Tolkien inspirations quite heavy.
 Westeros is an obvious Middle-earth analogy, the Wall is a linear version of Ithilien or the March of Maedhros, while Beyond the Wall is simply Angband or Mordor.
 That said, it works and works well.
 But I would still like a ptoli-pórthios in there.
 Maybe I’ll write it myself?